seekaddo/libipify-c/README.md

 ## Purpose

 ipify is the best IP address lookup service on the internet.
-It's fast, simple, scalable, open source, and well-funded (Randall Degges).
+It's fast, simple, scalable, open source, and well-funded [Randall Degges](http://www.rdegges.com).

 In short: if you need a way to pragmatically get your public IP address, ipify is the best possible choice!